Zone

 join the ZL

-Latab Gombo: bi-weekly call in Louisiana Creole (aka Kouri Vini)
+Latab Gombo: bi-weekly convo in Louisiana Creole (aka Kouri Vini)

 kouri charé in Kréyol avek nouzòt!